rehive/docs-portal/content/platform/usage/pagination.md

 weight: 3
 ---

-On listing pages, the patform provides a way to paginate results.
+On listing pages, the platform provides a way to paginate results.
 The default pagination method offered by the platform is offset pagination, which allows navigation to an arbitrary point in a list of results as well as via `next` and `prev`attributes.
 The JSON format returned on paginated listing pages looks like this:

 ```shell
  {